Where “Shake Yoga” Can Take You

 What if the Artificial Intelligence voice in your car were your father’s–or someone very much like his?
 My humor piece from this week’s New Yorker.

 -I recently read seven of the new or newish books about boredom (apparently we are in the midst of a literary “boredom boom”) and was not bored.
-No, wait.
-I was a tiny bit bored.
-Not for long, though.
-My story from the New York Times.
+No

--I recently reviewed the darkly comic novel “The Last Laugh,” by Lynn Freed, for the New York Times Book Review.
+-I recently reviewed the darkly comic novel “The Last Laugh ,” by Lynn Freed, for the New York Times Book Review.
 Opa!
 (It’s set in Greece).

 -The Colin McEnroe Show, the great public radio show out of Connecticut, had me on for their retrospective of the six-month-old Trump presidency.